apres/apres.github.com/doc/widgets.md

 </div>
 ```

-So what we need to do it read the source text of the element, and create some
+To make this work, we need to read the source text of the element, and create
-radio buttons.
-Here's an initial attempt in a widget:
+some radio buttons.
+Here's an initial attempt for this widget:

 ``` javascript
 define(function() {